kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)
 - `namespace` - A namespace that should be used for namespaced queries.
 These are required by some highly available Prometheus setups, such as [Thanos](https://thanos.io).
 (Optional)
 - `cortexOrgID` - The `X-Scope-OrgID` header to query multi tenant [Cortex](https://cortexmetrics.io/) or [Mimir](https://grafana.com/oss/mimir/).
 (Optional)
 - `customHeaders` - Custom headers to include while querying the prometheus endpoint.
+In case of authentication headers, use custom authentication or relevant `authModes` instead.
+(Optional)
 - `ignoreNullValues` - Value to reporting error when Prometheus target is lost (Values: `true`,`false`, Default: `true`, Optional)
 - `unsafeSsl` - Used for skipping certificate check e.g: using self signed certs  (Values: `true`,`false`, Default: `false`, Optional)

 ### Authentication Parameters

-Prometheus Scaler supports three types of authentication - bearer authentication, basic authentication and TLS authentication.
+Prometheus Scaler supports four types of authentication - bearer authentication, basic authentication, TLS authentication and custom authentication.

 You can use `TriggerAuthentication` CRD to configure the authentication.
 It is possible to specify multiple authentication types i.e. `authModes: "tls,basic"` Specify `authModes` and other trigger parameters along with secret credentials in `TriggerAuthentication` as mentioned below: